What Is Tax Form 5498?

 When you receive a Form 5498, keep it in your personal records.
 Each tax season, compare your current Form 5498 with your records to ensure it contains accurate, up-to-date information.
 If any of the information is inaccurate, contact your custodian to correct the mistake.

 When a mistake on a Form 5498 goes unnoticed, the IRS might send a letter requesting back taxes, interest, or other penalties accrued.
-If the IRS sends you a letter, contact Community Tax, and our team of certified tax experts will resolve any discrepancies and correct any misinformation.
+If the IRS sends you a letter, contact Community Tax, and our team of licensed tax experts will resolve any discrepancies and correct any misinformation.